Washington, DC Counseling Degrees & Licenses

 Many people who live in or near Washington, DC work for our nation’s government in some way or another.
-This type of work brings a lot of prestige and power, but it can also quickly develop into negatives such as working long days, lack of time to spend with friends and family, commuting stress, and more.
-According to Census.Gov data from July 2022, Washington, DC is home to 671,803 people, making it the third least populated area out of 50 states and territories, including Puerto Rico.
+This type of work brings a lot of prestige and power, but it can also quickly develop into negative, such as working long days, lack of time to spend with friends and family, commuting stress, and more.
+According to Census.gov data from July 2023, Washington, DC is home to 678,972 people, making it the third least populated area out of 52 states and territories, including Puerto Rico.

 DCHealthMatters.org states that Community Health Needs Assessments (CHNA) undertaken in 2013, 2016, and 2019 identified mental health as a priority.
 The 2019 study found that depression, anxiety, alcohol, and opioid abuse were prevalent among DC residents, leading to poorer health outcomes and earlier death.
-In 2018, 12.8 percent of the population self-identified as having “frequent mental distress,” for more than two weeks out of a month.
+In a 2023 poll, 30.7 percent the adult population reported symptoms of anxiety and/or depressive disorder, higher than the 32.3 percent average for adults in the U.S.

 In Washington, DC, the DC Health Regulation and Licensing Administration‘s Board of Professional Counseling regulates professional counseling practice.
 Educational requirements to become a licensed counselor in Washington, DC include the completion of a master’s degree or higher from an accredited institution of higher education which was (at the time of the degree) recognized by the Secretary of the United States Department of Education, the Council on Postsecondary Accreditation (which existed until 1993), or its successor, which is currently the Council on Higher Education Accreditation (CHEA).

 Washington, DC accepts applications from prospective counselors who have completed a minimum of 60 semester-hours (or the equivalent) after earning a bachelor’s degree.
-That degree program must consist of suitable coursework, as well as 3,500 hours of professional counseling performed over at least two years.
-Two hundred of the required hours must have been under supervision by a qualified supervisor.
+That degree program must consist of suitable coursework and 3,500 hours of professional counseling performed over at least two years and up to five years.
+Two hundred of the required hours must have been under supervision by a qualified supervisor, including 100 hours of supervision with a Licensed Professional Counselor and 100 hours with other qualified supervision.
+For every 35 hours worked, an applicant must have had one hour of immediate supervision.

-Counseling degree programs of all types, including rehabilitation counseling, school counseling, clinical mental health counseling, marriage and family counseling, and addiction counseling, are accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
+Counseling degree programs of all types, including rehabilitation counseling, school counseling, clinical mental health counseling, marriage and family counseling, and addiction counseling, career counseling, and college counseling and student affairs, are accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
 CACREP and CHEW collaborate on accreditation standards for programs and schools.

 CACREP-approved counseling programs require students to take a minimum of 60 semester-credit-hours (or 90 quarter-credit-hours) of coursework.
 Those who wish to pursue a counseling degree and license in Washington, DC will no doubt find their expertise in demand, as the population grows and challenges are continuously placed on everyone’s mental health.
 Read on for accredited counseling degree programs in Washington, DC.